EXERSCI 100G : Exercise and Fitness: Myths and Reality

 |Capability 5:||Independence and Integrity|

-- Identify the impact of different modes of exercise and physical activity on health and wellbeing (Capability 1, 2 and 4)
+- Discuss the impact of genes and environmental challenges on human fitness and performance.
+(Capability 1, 2 and 3)

-- Describe gender-based differences in human physiology and exercise performance.
-(Capability 1, 2 and 4)
+- Discuss the impact of ageing on human health and physical/mental performance.
+(Capability 1, 2 and 3)

 |Final Exam||50%||Individual Examination|